 Building a home is a significant investment and a new home warranty is essential in making sure your investment stays in tip-top shape without having to sink more money into it.
 A new home build requires all-hands-on-deck – from construction workers to electricians, a real team effort is necessary to bring your dream home to life.
-Unfortunately, sometimes mistakes are made, and you could end up paying for these errors for years to come.
-Thankfully, with a new home warranty, you don’t have to!
+A new home warranty helps protect the integrity of your home.

 What is a home warranty?